shrutisharma564/smart-resume-scorer/README.md

 5. View evaluation history for previously evaluated candidates.
 6. Export ranked results as CSV or PDF reports.

-## Talking about this on your resume

-You can honestly describe this project as:
-- Built a Java Swing desktop application with a normalized MySQL schema (3NF, many-to-many skill mapping) accessed via JDBC, including prepared statements and transaction handling.
-- Implemented user authentication with salted password hashing.
-- Used hash-based set lookups for O(1) skill matching and `List.sort` for O(n log n) candidate ranking.
-- Added PDF parsing (Apache PDFBox) and CSV/PDF report export features.

 - ## 📸 Application Screenshots